LennartHennigs/SimpleFSM/README.md

 Arduino/ESP library to simplify setting up and running a state machine.

 * Author: Lennart Hennigs (<https://www.lennarthennigs.de>)
-* Copyright (C) 2022 Lennart Hennigs.
+* Copyright (C) 2023 Lennart Hennigs.
 * Released under the MIT license.

 ## Description

 This library allows you to quickly setup a State Machine.
-Read here [what a state machine is](https://majenko.co.uk/blog/our-blog-1/the-finite-state-machine-26) and [why a state mache is neat for hardware projects](https://barrgroup.com/embedded-systems/how-to/state-machines-event-driven-systems?utm_source=pocket_mylist).
+Read here [what a state machine is](https://majenko.co.uk/blog/our-blog-1/the-finite-state-machine-26) and [why a state machine is neat for hardware projects](https://barrgroup.com/embedded-systems/how-to/state-machines-event-driven-systems?utm_source=pocket_mylist).

 It has been tested with Arduino, ESP8266 and ESP32 devices.